 A day at the beach is the ultimate summer pastime.
 The white-hot sand that softly sears the soles of your bare feet and the brisk water that simultaneously shocks your skin and reinvigorates your senses are two pleasures that belong to the beach.
 A summer escape to the Lake George Area is perfect for anyone who loves to lounge in the sand and splash in the water.
-Lake George beaches are ideal for sun-seekers who want to swim in the lake and relish in the sun with waterfront restaurants and top attractions nearby.
+Lake George beaches are ideal for sun-seekers who want to swim in the lake and bask in the sun with waterfront restaurants and top attractions nearby.
 Swimmers who prefer to swim their laps in seclusion can find public beaches in out-of-the-way locales spanning the Lake George Area.
 Slip on your flip-flops, tie up your bathing suit, and pack a picnic lunch -- Lake George beaches are calling your name.

 Beaches in Lake George Village